ccollicutt/ccollicutt.github.io/_posts/2023-08-02-making-pod-security-standards-default.md

 One way to accomplish this is to use Kyverno, which, among its features, is the ability to mutate Kubernetes requests in, what I think, is a pretty straight forward fashion.
 For example, it can add a label to a namespace, such as specifying a Pod Security Standard.
 Thus, following this model, we can force every new namespace to require a certain security posture by default.

 Another way to do this would be to set up a mutating admission controller.
-Or bind to service accounts (discussed briefly later in the post).
 Probably other methods as well.
 (Let me know!!!)

 I like "mutating" things because it really means having Kubernetes do the work for us.
 I like making Kubernetes do work for me instead of the other way around. :)